polixonrio/Outside-the-Box/README.md

 Before running any experiment scripts, you must train the required models.
 Follow these steps:

 1. **Train the models:**
-   You must run all training scripts before running the experiment scripts:
+   Normally, you must run all training scripts before running the experiment scripts.
+However, the repository currently includes pretrained models, so you can run the experiment script directly unless you want to retrain:
    ```bash
    python -B -m run.train_CIFAR
    python -B -m run.train_F_MNIST